 There are no degree programs offered specifically in autism therapy.
-However, there are several certificate programs for those interesting in helping people with autism.
-In addition, there are graduate programs in applied behavior analysis, which is the study of how changing the environment may help those with autism or other developmental disorders.
+However, there are several certificate programs for those who are interested in helping people who have autism.
+In addition, there are master's and doctoral programs in applied behavior analysis, which is the study of how changing the environment may help those with autism or other developmental disorders.
 In addition to learning about autism spectrum and therapy, students of such programs should be prepared to complete research, thesis or dissertation projects and an internship.
 Career outcomes include speech pathologists, applied behavior analysts, physical therapists, teachers and psychologists; some of these positions have additional educational and licensure requirements.

 Certificate in Autism Spectrum Disorders

 Several advanced certificate options exist for professionals looking to specialize in working with people with autism.
-These programs are intended for those who work with autism spectrum disorder individuals.
+These programs are intended for those who work with individuals who have autism spectrum disorder.
 Some programs are specifically for teachers, while others are also open to those in a health care or therapy-related career.